-Figure 3 Average satisfaction ratings for key smart features
+Figure 3 .Average satisfaction ratings for key smart features

 Based on the feedback summarized in Figure 3, users responded positively to the system's smart features, particularly highlighting ease of use (4.9), transparent AI decisions (4.8), decision-making support (4.8), and confidence for new users (4.7).
 Trust in AI recommendations and timely alerts also received strong ratings, suggesting that the system effectively supports intuitive, informed, and reliable irrigation decisions.
 The integration of forecast data with real-time sensor readings was also well-received, reinforcing the platform’s perceived intelligence and responsiveness.